 Stories or opinion pieces in print, video, audio, and photographic essays, created after December 31, 2016.

 Overall quality of presentation in describing or reporting on Muslim Americans.

-Preference will be given to works that are part of a series or collection.
+Preference will be given to journalists who have covered Muslim Americans over time.
 We encourage submissions that have had an impact on an individual, community, organization, or government agency.

 2019 Goldziher Prizes

 Three Goldziher Prizes for Professional Journalists:

 One prize for Audio: $15,000